Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A team currently has several computers in their on-premise environment that runs on Windows 10.
+### A team currently has several computers in their on-premises environment that runs on Windows 10.
 They need to share files by enabling mapped drives from the computers.
 Which of the following would be an ideal storage solution for this requirement?

 - [ ] Using the Azure storage - BLOB service.
 - [x] Using the Azure storage - File service.